Correct care for your oiled parquet

 If you would like to carry out a finish treatment then it should be in normal room climate conditions.
 A relative humidity between 40 – 60% and a room temperature between 18 – 22°C are ideal conditions to achieve optimum hardening of the oil within the given time.
 It is best to carry out the finish treatment in the evening so that the oil can harden overnight.

 First remove dust from the floor.
 Use a broom or a vacuum cleaner.

-Now the finish treatment or re-oiling with WOCA oil can be carried out.
+The finish treatment or re-oiling for the regeneration of your parquet floor is carried out with WOCA Maintenance Oil, or even better with WOCA Master Oil.
 If you are using white or coloured oil then please shake it thoroughly so that the colour pigments can mix well with the oil.

 Soak a clean cloth in WOCA oil and allow the oil to enter the floor.
 To do this, apply the oil in a thin layer in the direction of the floorboards.
 Please ensure that no oil film remains on the floorboard.
+Now work the oil into the floor using a rotary disc machine / buffer machine and a white cotton pad.

 After a short drying period polish the floor again with a cotton pad in order to achieve an even surface and soak up any excess oil.
+Please remove the single disc machine / buffer machine immediately from your freshly oiled floor surface.
+This will prevent excess oil from drying under the heavy machine.

 The freshly re-oiled floor surface should be allowed to rest for at least 10 hours without walking on it.
 After ten hours you can walk on the parquet again and use the room as normal.